alternatelabs/bifrost/README.md

 let ws = new ReconnectingWebSocket(`${process.env.REALTIME_SERVICE_WSS}/subscribe`); // URL your crystal realtime service is running on let pingInterval;

+// Step 1
+// ======
+// When you first open the websocket the goal is to request a signed realtime
+// token from your server side application and then authenticate with the
+// realtime service, subscribing your user to the channels your server side
-ws.onopen = function() {
+// app allows them to connect to. ws.onopen = function() {
   axios.get("/api/realtime-token").then((resp) => {
     const jwtToken = resp.data.token;